 "We'll put out the five kilo chasuble" said Reverend Mother through the grille.
 "It dates from when our House was opened in Antwerp in 1619.
 But we'll also put out a lighter chasuble in case it's too much for you."

 Of course, I wore the five kilo chasuble, its embroidery a heavy riot of baroque cornucopiae.
 How could one resist such a challenge?
-After Mass, as I left the Chapel, and looked at the gravestones surrounding the first millenium crucifix outside the door, this one caught my eye: Beneath is interred the Rev Louis Dourlen Chaplain of Lanherne formerly priest of the Diocese of St Omers and Canon of Arras Cathedral 1839.
+After Mass, as I left the Chapel, and looked at the gravestones surrounding the first millenium crucifix outside the door, this inscription caught my eye: Beneath is interred the Rev Louis Dourlen Chaplain of Lanherne formerly priest of the Diocese of St Omers and Canon of Arras Cathedral 1839.
 Aged 85.

-Ambiguities; ruptures; continuities.
-Does the life of the Church really change much?
+Does her life really change much?